 Erected by Washington & Old Dominion Railroad Regional Park - Northern Virginia Regional Park Authority.

 Location.
-39° 8.637′ N, 77° 39.018′ W. Marker is in Hamilton, Virginia, in Touch for map.
+39° 8.637′ N, 77° 39.018′ W. Marker is in Hamilton, Virginia, in Loudoun County.
+Marker is at the intersection of Irene Road (County Route 706) and Hamilton Station Road (County Route 704), on the right when traveling west on Irene Road.
 Located along the Washington & Old Dominion Railroad Trail Park.
-Marker is in this post office area: Hamilton VA 20158, United States of America.
+Touch for map.
+Marker is at or near this postal address: 39098 Irene Rd, Hamilton VA 20158, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Tracks into History (here, next to this marker); Major General Ben H. Fuller (approx. 1.1 miles away); Paeonian Springs Station (approx. 1.7 miles away); Clarkes Gap (approx. 2.2 miles away); Loudoun Branch, Manassas Gap Railroad (approx. 2.4 miles away); Mother of the Wright Brothers (approx. 2˝ miles away); Electric Trains on the W&OD (approx. 2.9 miles away); Ambush at Purcellville (approx. 2.9 miles away).
+Tracks into History (here, next to this marker); Diesel Trains on the W&OD (approx. 0.3 miles away); Major General Ben H. Fuller (approx. 1.1 miles away); Paeonian Springs Station (approx. 1.7 miles away); Clarkes Gap (approx. 2.2 miles away); Loudoun Branch, Manassas Gap Railroad (approx. 2.4 miles away); Mother of the Wright Brothers (approx. 2˝ miles away); Mahlon Taylor Springhouse (approx. 2˝ miles away).
 Touch for a list and map of all markers in Hamilton.